ogmachii/scratch/README.md

-# scratch
+# Scratch Repo
-a scrap repo that I like having around
+I like having around a spare repository that I can put random things..